 4] Install Latest Version Manually

-Finally, if you have tried all the above methods and none of them tend to work, one could try updating to the latest version of Windows manually by either installing a fresh copy of Windows or updating via the Windows Update Assistant
+Finally, suppose you have tried all the above methods, and none of them tend to work.
+In that case, one could try updating to the latest version of Windows manually by either installing a fresh copy of Windows or updating via the Windows Update Assistant.

-Head over to Windows 10 download page from Microsoft.
-Navigating to this page will result in an attempt to download an installer to put the latest version on your system with an in-place upgrade.
+Head over to Windows 11/10 download page from Microsoft.
+Navigating to this page will attempt to download an installer to put the latest version on your system with an in-place upgrade.